 Too Much Online Time is Bad For Your Brain

 - Keep track of how many hours a day that you are online.
-Some studies show that students are online up to 7 hours a day!
+Some studies show that students are online for up to 7 hours a day!
 What websites do you visit?
 What takes up the most time?

-- Set some time limits—balance is key.
+- Set time limits—balance is key.
 The article suggests no more than two hours online at a time.

 - Train your brain to slow down.
 Stare out the window, and daydream.
 Pay attention to what your brain is thinking about.
 Try to focus on a single subject for a period of time.
 If you get off track, pull yourself back to the subject that you are supposed to be thinking about.

 - Have offline time.
 Set a rule in your house to have an offline time where everyone puts away the gadgets and powers down; this is especially important as part of the evening routine as studies show that being offline in the hours before bed can improve sleep.

 - Get some exercise.
 Find an activity to do that takes you away from all electronics and gets your blood pumping.